fluent-ci-templates/.github/profile/README.md

-## 🌟 Welcome to the Fluent CI Community!
+## 🌟 Welcome to the Fluent CI GitHub Organization!

 We are a group of developers who are passionate about building a better CI/CD platform.